PHSI-supplements/labs/lab-templates/ControlPanelLab/README.md

 After your scheduled lab day, you may discuss concepts and syntax with other students, but you may discuss solutions only with the professor and the TAs.
 Sharing code with or copying code from another student or the internet is prohibited.

+If you work with a lab partner, be sure to:
+- Add your partner to [submission_metadata.json](submission_metadata.json),
-If you work with a lab partner, be sure to commit your code at the end of lab, and also at the end of the day if you continue to work with them after lab.
+- Commit your code (including submission_metadata.json) at the end of lab, and
+- Commit your code at the end of the day if you continue to work with your partner after lab.

 ### Generative AI Rules